 Instead of relying on one way to wake up, it is important to consider the various factors that can influence sleep and alertness and try some other strategies.
 Below, we describe 10 tips for waking up.

 To wake up refreshed, get the recommended amount of sleep.
-The American Academy of Sleep Medicine and Sleep Research Society recommend that adults get at least 7 hours of sleep regularly to promote and maintain health.
+The American Academy of Sleep Medicine and Sleep Research Society recommend that adults get at least

 They also note that younger adults, individuals recovering from sleep deficit, and those with illnesses may require 9 or more hours of sleep per night.